 Lockerbie Historic District – Lockerbie is the the oldest intact neighborhood in Indianapolis.
 Lots of time and effort has gone into restoring this area.
 It’s no big city but instead its a cute little area FULL of charm – seriously it’s super cute.
 The area has brick side walks, adorable architecture, greenery, and so much more.

 Downtown Indianapolis – The heart of the city is a great location for those who want a completely urban setting.
-Of course you can get your picture with the monument and the state house on the circle.
+Of course you can get your picture with the monument, on the canal, and the state house on the circle.
 But, there are lots of fun nooks and crannies within the city including rustic alley ways and fun store fronts.

 Downtown Carmel, IN – Bring your walking shoes, and lets travel around Carmel, IN and take some pictures!
 There is also a good variety of backdrops here including – a wall of fun bright colors, the Monon trail, some greenery, a water feature, older looking store fronts, and some modern art.
 There are also some fun shops here.
 So, if you are up for cupcakes or ice-cream at the end of your session, this is a fun location to be able to incorporate that.